 The extra cost of trading with TD Ameritrade is worth every cent – the brokerage delivers fantastic platforms, research, mobile apps, education, and customer service.
 This outstanding all-round experience makes TD Ameritrade our No. 1 overall broker in 2019.

-- Thanks to technology and artificial intelligence (AI), customers can access TD Ameritrade quote and account functionality everywhere, from Alexa to Facebook and even Twitter.
+- Thanks to technology and artificial intelligence (AI), customers can access TD Ameritrade quote and account functionality everywhere, from Alexa to Facebook, Twitter, and even Apple Messages.

-- TD Ameritrade runs its own media network, it broadcasts market commentary, and offers interviews and educational segments every trading day.
+- Beyond AI, innovation is seen across the TD Ameritrade experience.
+For example, TD Ameritrade runs its own media network where it broadcasts market commentary, interviews, and educational segments every trading day.

 - Trade free for 90 days + get up to $600 Open Account